Cystic Fibrosis Can Make it Hard for Kids to Grow

 Tube Feeding Basics

-Tube feeding is when a soft tube is used to provide nutrition directly into the stomach.
+Tube feeding is when a person receives nutrition through a tube that enters directly into the stomach.

 Typically, the same supplements/formulas that your CF care team has recommended your child drink to increase their caloric intake can go through the tube.
 Families can also give certain blended foods, fluids, and most medications through the tube.

-Tube feeding typically does not replace eating by mouth.
+Ideally, tube feeding should not replace eating by mouth.
 Children can eat as much as they want and also receive extra nutrition to help them grow, develop, and thrive.

 Tube feeding, such as a G-tube, can be temporary.
 G-tubes may be used for months to years and can be easily removed when weight challenges resolve.